Sabrina-Ge/BINF5503_2025Winter/Lecture/readme.txt

-Create a branch with your name as the branch and add a new file <your_name.txt> with your favourite colour.
+Create a branch with your name as the branch and add a new file "<your_name>.txt" with your favourite colour.